Vascular ring anomaly is a rather unfortunate disease where it constrains the esophagus.

-This causes fecal blood vessels to get stuck in the dog's body.
+This causes fetal blood vessels to get stuck in the dog's body - normally, these are reabsorbed when the puppy is very young.
 The dog is not fully able to flush their body of toxins and will have 'leftovers' in their blood system.
 Typically this occurs with the persistent right aortic arch accidentally traps any vessels passing through the esophagus.

 No matter what you feed them, they will have to regurgitate it up as the body simply thinks it can not handle any more food.
 The body believes it is full constantly even though your dog will begin to look like it is starving, skinny, and malnourished.